JuliaMath/QuadGK.jl/docs/src/quadgk-examples.md

 ```

 Batching also changes how the adaptive refinement is done, which typically leads
 to slightly different results and sometimes more integrand evaluations.
-Additionally,
-a `max_batch` size can be set to limit the amount of memory that is allocated
-for integrand evaluations.
+You
+can limit the maximum batch size by setting the `max_batch` parameter
+of the [`BatchIntegrand `](@ref), which can be useful in order to set an
+upper bound on the size of the buffers allocated by `quadgk`.

 ## Arbitrary-precision integrals